frictionlessdata/datapackage-pipelines/README.md

 - `stream` - if provided and is set to false, then the resource will be added to the datapackage but not streamed.

+- `resources` - can be used instead of `resource` property to support loading resources and modify the output resource metadata
+    - Value is a dict containing mapping between source resource name to load and dict containing descriptor updates to apply to the loaded resource

+- `required` - if provided and set to false, will not fail if datapackage is not available or resource is missing

 *Example*:

 ```yaml